Lupus/libres3/libres3/README.md

 Known limitations
 -----------------

-This is a beta of LibreS3, and comes with some limitations but it has been reliably running on our internal production cluster for the past few months without any major issues:
+This is a beta release of LibreS3, and comes with some limitations but it has been reliably running on our internal production cluster for the past few months without any major issues: